Chart Color Schemes

 An assessment of population growth drivers in Elanora Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of Elanora Heights is around 4,632, reflecting a growth of 51 people since the 2021 Census which recorded 4,581 residents.
-This increase represents a 1.1% change from the census figure and is inferred from AreaSearch's validation of new addresses following the latest ERP data release by the ABS in June 2024.
-The population density ratio stands at 1,193 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Elanora Heights' growth rate since census, at 1.1%, is within 0.9 percentage points of the SA3 area's rate of 2.0%.
-Overseas migration primarily drove this population growth in recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of Elanora Heights is around 4,632, reflecting a 1.1% increase from the 2021 Census figure of 4,581 people.
+This growth is inferred from AreaSearch's resident population estimate of 4,612 following examination of ABS ERP data released in June 2024 and an additional 15 validated new addresses since the Census date.
+The population density ratio is approximately 1,193 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Elanora Heights's growth rate since census (1.1%) is within 0.9 percentage points of the SA3 area's rate (2.0%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains in recent periods.
+For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population